bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/module4-acid-and-database-scalability-tradeoffs/README.md

-Go back to both your deployed PostgreSQL (Titanic data) and MongoDB (RPG data) instances - use [MongoDB queries](https://docs.mongodb.com/manual/tutorial/query-documents/) to answer the same questions as you did from the first module (when the RPG data was in SQLite):
+Go back to both your deployed PostgreSQL (Titanic data) and MongoDB (RPG data) instances - use [MongoDB queries](https://docs.mongodb.com/manual/tutorial/query-documents/) to answer the questions from the first module (when the RPG data was in SQLite):
 - How many total Characters are there?
 - How many total Items?
-- How many of the Items are weapons?
+- How many of the Items are Weapons?
 How many are not?
-- How many Items does each character have?
+- How many Items does each Character have?
 (Return first 20 rows)
-- How many Weapons does each character have?
+- How many Weapons does each Character have?
 (Return first 20 rows)
 - On average, how many Items does each Character have?
-- On average, how many Weapons does each character have?
+- On average, how many Weapons does each Character have?

 Then with PostgreSQL, answer the following about the your titanic database: